Mary Harron: Early life

 Born in Bracebridge, Ontario, Canada, Harron grew up with a family with numerous connections to the arts.
 She is the daughter of Gloria Fisher and Don Harron, a Canadian actor, comedian, author and director.
 Her parents divorced when she was six years old.
 Harron spent her early life residing between Toronto and Los Angeles.
 Harron's first stepmother, Virginia Leith, was discovered by Stanley Kubrick and acted in his first film Fear and Desire and was also featured in the 1962 cult classic The Brain That Wouldn't Die.
 Leith's brief acting career partly inspired Harron's interest in making The Notorious Bettie Page.
 Harron's stepfather is the novelist Stephen Vizinczey.
 Harron's second stepmother is the Canadian singer Catherine McKinnon.

 Harron moved to England when she was thirteen and later attended St Anne's College, Oxford University, where she received a Bachelors in English.
-While in England, she dated Tony Blair, later the Prime Minister of the United Kingdom and Chris Huhne, another Oxford student who later became a prominent politician.
+While in England, she dated Tony Blair, later the prime minister of the United Kingdom and Chris Huhne, another Oxford student who later became a prominent politician.
 She then moved to New York City and was part of its 1970s punk scene.

 Influences

 During her adolescence, Harron was exposed to many different forms of art and film.
 In a 2020 interview with The New School, Harron states: "My parents took us to whatever films they wanted to see so I saw a lot of art films that would not be considered suitable for a child."
-She goes on to explain that her largest influences, especially as a child around the age of ten, were Alfred Hitchcock, Bergman, and Satyajit Ray.
+She goes on to explain that her largest influences, especially as a child around the age of ten, were Alfred Hitchcock, Ingmar Bergman, and Satyajit Ray.
 After she had moved to London in her teen years she began attending the National Film Theatre where she was exposed to other international filmmakers like Fritz Lang, Howard Hawks, Claude Chabrol, and Roman Polanski.
 She was also exposed to noir films, namely Double Indemnity.

 As an adult she was inspired by the films Blue Velvet, Drugstore Cowboy and The Piano, directed by Jane Campion.
 While she said that she had plenty of exposure to Hollywood films, she was enticed by these types of films because they were, in her words, the "forerunners of independent film."